hatsyjs/hatsy/README.md

 - `Routing` from [@hatsy/router] module.

-  Initiates routing to different handlers.
+  Initiates routing.
   Extends request context with `RouterMeans` containing request route used to dispatch to handler(s) matching it.

-See the very first example for example of capabilities usage.
+See the [very first example] containing capabilities usage.
 Here is the explanation:

 ```typescript
 Routing